 Federal Work Study

-Federal Work-Study is available to U.S. citizens and eligible non-citizens who qualify, based on financial need.
-The amount of Federal Work-Study that each student qualifies for will be listed on the financial aid award letter.
-The amount is usually enough for about 4 hours of work a week throughout the academic year, or about $130 per month, which is an award of $1,000 to $1,200.
+Federal Work-Study (FWS) is available to U.S. citizens and eligible non-citizens who qualify based on financial need.
+The amount of Federal Work-Study that each student qualifies for will be listed on their financial aid award letter.

 Finding a Job

-MIU offers jobs providing opportunities for growth in areas such as administration, community service, arts, sustainable living, recreation and sports, meditation supervision, information systems, digital media, library, bookstore, student activities, and other academic departments such as music and math.
-Work-study jobs are based on first come, first served availability and therefore are not guaranteed.
+MIU offers FWS jobs providing growth opportunities in areas such as administration, community service, arts, sustainable living, recreation and sports, meditation supervision, digital media, library, student activities, and other academic departments such as music and math.

-- Failure to submit time sheets in a timely manner may be grounds for termination from the program.
+- Failure to submit timecards on time or incorrect timecards may be grounds for termination from the program.

-- Students must monitor their earnings on a monthly basis to ensure that the total earnings during an academic year do not exceed the amount listed on the financial aid award letter.
+- Students must monitor their earnings every pay period to ensure that the total payments during a semester do not exceed the financial aid award letter’s amount.